How to Sit With Someone Book

 Danny Abboud, Canadian Armed Forces Veteran

-5” x 8” Book, 111 Pages, Signed by the Author (Shipping is $5 within Canada)
+5” x 8” Book, 129 Pages, Signed by the Author (Shipping is $5 within Canada)

 “In a world obsessed with doing, this book teaches us about being.
-“How to Sit with Someone” is a thoughtful and deeply human reflection on connection, reminding us that the most meaningful support is presence, empathy, and the courage to simply share space.”
+“How to Sit With Someone” is a thoughtful and deeply human reflection on connection, reminding us that the most meaningful support is presence, empathy, and the courage to simply share space.”

 Jennifer Eyford, MSc BSc BN RN, Director at The Alex